- You can afford beautiful, healthy teeth without financial burdens.

 Additional information about Feather’s dental tariff:

-• No information available on the reimbursement of orthodontics and functional analysis/functional therapy or on the dental scale
+- No information available on the annual reimbursement of orthodontics and functional analysis/functional therapy or on the dental scale

 Getsafe

-The digital company Getsafe also offers insurances in various areas.
+The digital company Getsafe also offers insurance in various areas.

-Getsafe currently also offers with the Basic plan only one dental insurance plan.
+Getsafe currently offers together with its Basic plan only one dental plan.

 How to apply for dental insurance?

-You can apply for additional dental insurance either directly with the insurance company of your choice or via an insurance broker.
-In both cases, it is usually also possible to take out the policy online.
+You can apply for supplementary insurance either directly with the insurance company of your choice or via an insurance broker.
+In both cases, it is usually also possible to take out the insurance online.
 If you would like the support of a broker, you should choose an independent insurance advisor who does not work on behalf of specific insurance companies.

 With already limited dental health, you should use an insurance broker.
 He knows providers and tariffs where dental insurance can be taken out despite pre-existing conditions.